semantic-machines/veda-client/API.md

 // ✅ CORRECT - Reference change also works
 this.state.items = [...this.state.items, newItem];

-// ❌ WRONG - Direct index assignment (not reactive)
-this.state.items[0] = updatedItem; // Won't trigger Loop!

-// ✅ CORRECT - Use splice for index assignment
+// ✅ CORRECT - Index assignment works if Loop tracks it this.state.items[0] = updatedItem; // Works!
+Loop iterates all items

-this.state.items.splice(0, 1, updatedItem);
+// ⚠️ Note: Loop tracks all items it renders
+// If you need finer control, use effects with specific indices
 ```

 **Note:** If Loop still doesn't update, check that: